ut1776/image-transform-pipeline/README.md

 - **`max_workers`** caps how many images are processed at the same time.
 - **`memory_limit_bytes`** caps how much image data is held in memory at once.

 Under the hood it is a bounded concurrent job scheduler.
-It does not include any storage, upload or networking code, and the transforms are supplied by the caller.
-The same design applies to services running under fixed CPU and memory limits, such as cloud workers.
+It contains no storage, upload or networking code, and the transforms are supplied by the caller.

+## Typical uses

+The design fits any workload made of many independent items that each need the same ordered steps, where running everything at once is not affordable:

+- **Image services:** thumbnails, resizing, watermarking or compression of uploaded photos.
+- **ML preprocessing:** decoding, resizing and normalizing large image sets without loading the whole dataset into memory.
+- **Document and media conversion:** PDF-to-text, audio transcoding, video frame extraction.
+- **Data (ETL) jobs:** cleaning or parsing large batches where output order must match input order.
+- **Background workers:** handling a batch request that must return one result per item, reporting failures per item instead of failing the whole request.

 ## Usage